Officers of the University

 The director of athletics is responsible for administering the university’s intercollegiate athletics program, including athletics communications.

-Director of internal audit and compliance
+Director of internal audit and risk management

 Chancellor of the West Plains campus